NexClipper/nexclipper.github.io/docs/installation.md

 ### Edit & Unit Test for Prometheus Config and Alertmanager Config

 Click on `Config` under Prometheus to modify the configuration in the currently provisioned state.
 It allows you to edit config and rules(alert, recording) on the editor screen.
-And you will be able to use the promtool test function to determine whether there is a problem with the unit test.
+And you can use the `promtool test` to determine whether there is a problem with the unit test.
 If there is no problem, just save and apply it.

 ![img](../static/img/nc-prom-config.png)

 The functions that edit and test Prometheus Configurations are operated through `Edit`, `Save & Test`.
 This step checks for YAML syntax errors in the config and rules.

-After the test is successfully completed, the configuration will be temporarily stored if the test is passed, but it doesn't mean actually applied to the Prometheus cluster.
+After the test passed, the configuration will be temporarily stored, but it doesn't mean actually applied to the Prometheus cluster.

 ![img](../static/img/nc-config-test.png)

-Let's take a look at cases where the test fails.
-For example, `global.scrape_timeout`, if you enter a value in above 60 seconds, it is considered abnormal and the test fails.
-In the case of failure, the related log is printed on the screen and shown.
+Let's take a look at cases where the test failed.
+For example, `global.scrape_timeout`, you should enter a value within 60 seconds.
+Otherwise,it is considered abnormal and the test fails.
+In the case of failure, the related log is printed on the page.

 ![img](../static/img/nc-config-fail.png)